AntonioDeas/osticket-prereqs/README.md

 />
 </p>
 <p>
-On the VM, I’m enabling IIS with the CGI option.
-This step is necessary because IIS serves as the web server that will host osTicket.
-I make sure the required application development features are checked so the server can process content.</p>
+On the VM, I enabled IIS with the CGI feature by going to Control Panel -> Programs -> Turn Windows Features On or Off and selecting the required options under "World Wide Web Services."
+IIS serves as the web server to host osTicket.
 <br />

 <h2>3.
 Install Dependencies</h2>